pytexas/2024/docs/schedule/talks.md

 In this talk, we'll show how to use sets to improve the performance and clarity of our code.
 We'll even show non-set-like cases that gain enough performance by leveraging sets to make this approach worth some amount of extra complexity.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/S7tLhIJZKxA?si=5S0xsLMYaEyYz1nU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S7tLhIJZKxA?si=5S0xsLMYaEyYz1nU" title="Always Use Sets!
+(Andy Fundinger) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Andy Fundinger**